port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

 - Ensure that action executions requested by a team member can only be approved by his/her direct manager.
 - Perform validations/manipulations on inputs that depend on data from related entities.
 - Ensure that only those who are on-call can perform rollbacks of a service with issues.
+- Allow service owners to modify their own infrastructure freely, but also enforce approval when they seek to make changes to infrastructure shared by multiple services.

 ## Configuring permissions

+### Guidelines

+- There is no limit to the number of queries you may define for execution and approve policies.
+- For `execution` policies, the condition **must** return a `boolean` value (determining whether or not the requester is allowed to execute the action).
+- For `approve` policies, the condition **must** return an array of strings, which **must** be the email addresses of users who can approve the execution of the action.
+- In both the `rules` and `conditions` values, you can access the following metadata:
+  - `blueprint` - the blueprint tied to the action (if any).
+  - `action` - the action object.
+  - `inputs` - the values provided to the action inputs by the user who executed the action.
+  - `user` - the user who executed/wants to approve the action.
+  - `entity` - for day-2 actions, this will hold the entity the action was executed on.
+  - `trigger` - information about the triggered action:
+    - `at` - the date of the action execution.
+    - `user` - the user who executed the action.
+- Any query that fails to evaluate will be ignored.
+- Each query can return up to 1000 entities, so be sure to make them as precise as possible.

+### Instructions

 To define dynamic permissions for an action: